-The analog interface is internally sampled and processed by a digital micro-controller.
+The analog interface is internally sampled and processed by a digital microcontroller.
 This causes a limited resolution of analog steps.
-The effective resolution is the same for set values (VSEL etc.) and actual values (VMON/CMON).
-It's 26214 steps for 0...100% of a value when working in the 10 V range.
+The resolution is the same for set values (VSEL etc.) and actual values (VMON/CMON) and is 26214 for 0...100% when working with the 10 V range.
 In the 5 V range this resolution halves.
 Due to tolerances, the truly achievable resolution can be slightly lower.